-Claims 1-8, 10, 12-14 of the '363 patent Defendants' System perform or cause performing each of the one or more responsive actions.
-4. The system of claim 3, wherein, when the one or See dependent claim 3; a reasonable opportunity for discovery will show that the train mounted unit provides feedback to the train operator indicating that braking should more responsive actions comprise providing commence, and instituting braking if the operator does not institute braking. indication or feedback, relating to the at least one condition, to a The Defendants also at least offer for sale the user interface to allow communication with and input from the train operator. train operator, the train-mounted unit is configured to: monitor actions of the train operator; DRIVER ASSISTANCE SYSTEMS Integrate with the onboard Train Control & Management System (TCMS) and Driver Machine Interface (DMI) to provide situational awareness and enable precision stops at platforms.
-Provide zero-speed signal and train type information to SIL-4 door controllers. assess based on the monitoring, the train operator's compliance with at least one expected subsequent responsive action; and when the train operator fails to do so, directly perform the at least one expected subsequent responsive action

 Claims 1-8, 10, 12-14 of the '363 patent Defendants' System

+perform or cause

+performing each

+of the one or more

+responsive

+actions.

+4. The system of See dependent claim 3; a reasonable opportunity for

+claim 3, wherein, discovery will show that the train mounted unit provides

+when the one or feedback to the train operator indicating that braking should

+more responsive commence, and instituting braking if the operator does not

+actions comprise institute braking.

+providing

+indication or The Defendants also at least offer for sale the user interface

+feedback, relating to allow communication with and input from the train

+to the at least one operator.

+condition, to a

+train operator, the DRIVER ASSISTANCE SYSTEMS

+train-mounted unit Integrate with the onboard Train Control & Management System (TCMS)

+is configured to: enable precision stops at platforms.
+Provide zero-speed signal and train

+monitor actions of type information to SIL-4 door controllers.

+the train operator;

+assess based on

+the monitoring,

+the train operator's

+compliance with

+at least one

+expected

+subsequent

+responsive action;

+and when the train

+operator fails to

+do so, directly

+perform the at

+least one expected

+subsequent

+responsive action

+Claims 1-8, 10, 12-14 of the '363 patent Defendants' System

 or perform an

 alternative action.

 5. The system of The Defendants' system also communicates with legacy

 claim 1, wherein "zone controllers" that pass information to a central control

 the train-mounted point and to other trains.

 unit is configured

 for utilizing non-

 UWB based

 signals for

 communicating at

 least some data

 with the wayside

 unit and/or

 another train-

 mounted unit.

 6. The system of The Defendants' system receives input from RFID tags

 claim 1, wherein embedded in the MTA system at predetermined locations in

 the train-mounted the rail network.

 unit is configured

 for handling

 radio-frequency

 identification

 (RFID) based

 signals with RFID

 devices used

 within the railway

 network.

 7. The system of The Defendants system includes GPS/GNSS receivers on

-claim 1, wherein the trains.
+claim I, wherein the trains.

 the train-mounted

 unit is configured

 for handling

 satellite based

 signals.

-8. The system of The Defendants system incorporates GPS/GNSS
+8. The system of The Detendants system incorporates GPS/GNSS

 claim 7, wherein information into the "location engine."

-Claims 1-8, 10, 12-14 of the '363 patent Defendants' System operator of the train.
-12. The system of claim 1, wherein the train-mounted unit is configured for communicating, directly or via at least one of the wayside unit and another train-mounted unit, with one or more other components or devices in the railway network, the one or more other components or devices in the railway network not being part of decentralized train control system.
-The Defendants' system includes an interface to the MTA's centralized train control system.
-13. The system of claim 1, wherein the train-mounted unit is configured The Defendants' system determines position substantially continuously using UWB ranging information, down to as little as 10cm or less. to substantially 2.
-Precise sub-10cm safety-critical continually determine positioning at high speed in all absolute position of the train, based weather conditions on the ranging information obtained from
+Claims 1-8, 10, 12-14 of the '363 patent Defendants' System

+operator of the

+train.

+12. The system of The Defendants' system includes an interface to the MTA's

+claim I, wherein centralized train control system.

+the train-mounted

+unit is configured

+for

+communicating,

+directly or via at

+least one of the

+wayside unit and

+another train-

+mounted unit,

+with one or more

+other components

+or devices in the

+the one on more

+ather components

+or devices in the

+of devices in the

+not being part of

+decentralized train

+control system

+13 The system of The Defendants' system determines position substantially

+claim 1 wherein continuously using UWB ranging information down to as

+the train-mounted little as 10cm or less

+unit is configured

+to substantially Precise sub-10cm safety-critical

+continually 2.

+determine positioning at high speed in all

+absolute position weather conditions

+of the train, based

+on the ranging

+information

+obtained from

 Claims 1-8, 10, 12-14 of the '363 patent Defendants' System ranging with wayside units.
-14. The system of claim 13, wherein the train-mounted unit is configured to determine the absolute position of the train based on the ranging information and positioning information obtained without ranging to wayside units.
-The Defendants' system also incorporates information from other sensors, such as RFID tags, GNSS (GPS), and odometry, which are fed into the train mounted "location engine."
+14. The system of claim 13, wherein the train-mounted unit is configured to determine the absolute position of the train based on the ranging information and positioning information obtained without ranging to The Defendants' system also incorporates information from other sensors, such as RFID tags, GNSS (GPS), and odometry, which are fed into the train mounted "location engine."